 Among the more recent additions is Mykolas Žilinskas Art Gallery (near Sobor), the Lithuania's main encyclopedic museum of foreign art (Lithuanian collectors donated the exhibits from Babylonian cuneiform to impressionism).

 The undisputed main street of New Town is Laisvės alėja (Freedom Avenue).
 Once the only pedestrian boulevard in the Soviet Union the street had been the heart of the city long before Soviet occupation.
-Most of city's major 1880-1940 era buildings are to be found along this street and Romas Kalanta self-immolated himself against the Soviet regime here as well, triggering a global protest (there is a monument in front of the Musical Theater, itself a high-society hub since its opening in 1892, built immediately beyond the former city wall (remains are visible).
-In the 2000s however Laisvės alėja somewhat lost competition to the Vilniaus street in the Old Town and new shopping malls.
-Some restaurants still remain here as well as all the theaters but nightlife is scarce.
+Most of city's major 1880-1940 era buildings are to be found along this street and Romas Kalanta self-immolated himself against the Soviet regime here as well, triggering a global protest.
+There is now a monument to him in front of the Musical Theater, itself a high-society hub since its opening in 1892, built immediately beyond the former city wall (remains are visible).
+In the 2000s however the urban entertainment largely relocated again to the Old Town and the new shopping malls.
+Some restaurants and the theaters remain in Laisvės alėja but nightlife is scarce.

-In the eastern reaches of Naujamiestis (at the end of Laisvės alėja) there is the Ramybės (Calmness) park.
+In the eastern reaches of Naujamiestis (at the other end of Laisvės alėja) there is the Ramybės (Calmness) park.
 This used to be Kaunas prime cemetary until Soviets demolished it (1959), destroying the elaborate tombstones and memorials (among them Darius and Girėnas mausoleum).
 Few of them have been rebuilt (Homeland defenders, 1941 June uprising).
 Luckily three religious buildings which once centered minority sections of the cemetary survived intact and are still city-wide hubs for the Muslim and Russian Orthodox communities.
 Lithuania's only non-wooden mosque (named after Vytautas the Great) subtly unites art deco style with Arabic influences.
 One Russian Orthodox church (Ressurection) dates to 1862 while the neighboring one (Virgin Mary Revelation) was constructed by Lithuanian government in 1935 after the Sobor was ceded to the Catholics.

 Northern part of Naujamiestis is centered around Vienybės (Unity) square.
 This patriotic heart of pre-WW2 Kaunas hosts Freedom statue, sculptures of the Lithuania‘s founding fathers, a grave of an unknown soldier and other monuments (rebuilt after Soviet destruction).